dotnet-campus/DotNetCampus.CommandLine/README.md

 [zh-hans]: /docs/zh-hans/README.md
 [zh-hant]: /docs/zh-hant/README.md

-dotnetCampus.CommandLine is a simple yet high-performance command line parsing library for .NET.
+DotNetCampus.CommandLine is a simple yet high-performance command line parsing library for .NET.
 Thanks to the power of source code generators, it provides efficient parsing capabilities with a developer-friendly experience.

 Parsing a typical command line takes only about 5000ns (0.005ms), making it one of the fastest command line parsers available in .NET.